johnnygizmo/archviz_library/README.md

  * Keystone Outlet: Ethernet + Coax
  * GFI Outlet
  * Timer, Timer + Rocker Switch

 Equipment
  * Smoke Detector
  * Thermostat

 Lighting
  * Recessed LED Lighting

 Lighting

-If you like 'em you can buy me a coffee on CashApp $johnnygizmo :)